djjeff06/EEG_Project_2024/README.md

 ### Modifications License

 Modifications and additional code introduced by iDSSP Lab are licensed under BSD 2-Clause License.
-See LICENSE_MY_CODE for details.
+See LICENSE_NEW for details.

 ----------------------------------------------------------------------------------------------